-The requirements for HPC in the cloud are really no different that the requirements for HPC on-prem or hybrid HPC: Do you have a problem that requires accelerated compute or do you have a computing problem that scales up and/or out?
-If so, then you need to address the question of cloud, hybrid, or on-prem and in many cases, the decision to go to the cloud is based upon availability of resources with the customer and the time horizon for the project being executed.
+The requirements for HPC in the cloud are not much different than the requirements for HPC on-prem.
+When you have a project that requires accelerated compute or if you have a computing problem that scales up and/or out, it’s a good time to consider HPC in the cloud, hybrid, or on-prem.
+In many cases, the decision to go to the cloud is based on the availability of on-site resources and the time frame for the project being executed.

 Proof of Concept

-When looking to buy an HPC platform that will reside on-premises and they are trying to choose hardware.
-A cloud provider that has multiple platforms can serve as a proof of concept center and allow them to run benchmarks on a variety of hardware configurations, ensuring that they are making the best possible purchase for their current and anticipated needs.
+When looking to install an HPC platform that will reside on-premises hardware must be purchased.
+A cloud provider such as Nimbix can serve as a proof of concept (POC) center and allow you to run benchmarks on a variety of hardware configurations, without the cost of on-site hardware.
+This ensures that your organization is making the best possible purchase for your current and anticipated needs.

-When an organization is burdened by lack of real estate to devote to an on-premises system and the ever increasing operational costs of maintaining older systems, cloud systems make sense.
-A cloud solution solves two issues; alleviating their space constraints and their staffing issues by outsourcing the labor and real estate issues to the cloud provider.
+When an organization is burdened by a lack of real estate to devote to an on-premises system and the ever increasing operational costs of maintaining older systems, cloud platforms make sense.
+A cloud solution solves two issues; alleviating space constraints and staffing issues by outsourcing the labor and real-estate issues to the cloud provider.